pmean/build-website/text/05/SurrogateOutcomes.md

 > > rather than trabecular bone, which improves the BMD score but may
 > > not contribute as much to fracture prevention.*
 >
 > This is a classic example of a surrogate outcome.
-Most patients don\'t
+Most patients don't
 > care about cortical or trabecular bone density.
 What they care about
-> is having to endure a broken bone or living with dowager\'s hump.
+> is having to endure a broken bone or living with dowager's hump.

 **Surrogate outcomes (March 23, 2005, Evidence, Clinical Importance)**